Toluna-IP/tolunaintegratedpaneldocs/mapping/referencedataapi/questionsandanswers.md

 # Questions and Answers
 {: .no_toc }

 Returns a list of all platform questions and their details.
+Due to the large inventory of questions, Toluna recommends that this tool be used periodically and with a maximum of 5 cultures per call.
+This will ensure the response is delivered in a timely and easily-absorbable manner.

 * TOC
 {:toc}